Axel-ex/ESP32-Desktop-Monitor/README.md

 # Prerequisites
 ### Software

 To build this project, you will need a few resources installed on your machine.
-A clear walktrough of the dependencies to install can be found here: https://github.com/esp-rs/esp-idf-template.
+A clear walktrough of the dependencies to install can be found here: https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites.
+You want to make sure that rustup (toolchain installer) and cargo (rust package manager) are installed.
 Once install you should be able to run
 ```shell
 cargo generate esp-rs/esp-idf-template cargo
 ```